Kanhaiya1729/Lung-Disease-Detection-vgg16/README.md

 Objectives

-The main objectives of this project are:
+->The main objectives of this project are:

-To develop a deep learning model capable of detecting lung diseases from X-ray images.
+->To develop a deep learning model capable of detecting lung diseases from X-ray images.

-To apply transfer learning using the VGG16 architecture for improved accuracy.
+->To apply transfer learning using the VGG16 architecture for improved accuracy.

-To create a user-friendly web interface where users can upload images and receive predictions.
+->To create a user-friendly web interface where users can upload images and receive predictions.

-To demonstrate the integration of machine learning models with web applications.
+->To demonstrate the integration of machine learning models with web applications.
+# Technologies Used

+# Programming Language
+Python
+Machine Learning & Deep Learning
+TensorFlow
+Keras
+NumPy
+OpenCV

+# Web Development
+HTML
+CSS
+Flask (for backend integration)

+# Tools
+Jupyter Notebook
+VS Code
+Git
+GitHub